chrisgo/handlebars-form-helper/README.md

 A library of handlebars helpers that help with building forms.

 * Tested only on Node 10.x (ES6), most likely only works with Handlebars 3.x
-* Can be used Express 4.x and https://github.com/ericf/express-handlebars
+* Can be used with Express 4.x and https://github.com/ericf/express-handlebars

 ## Installation